rvictoria-dev/Facebook-Card/README.md

 ### ✨ About

-A front-end practice replicating the "People You May Know" component from Facebook's dark mode interface, built with pure HTML and CSS.
-A horizontally aligned card grid displaying user suggestions with profile photos, mutual friends, and action buttons — just like Facebook.
+A front-end practice project inspired by Facebook’s “People You May Know” section.
+Built with HTML and CSS, it recreates the user suggestion cards while focusing on layout, spacing, and interface design.

 ---

 ### 💡 What I Learned

 This project was a hands-on way to practice and solidify core front-end concepts:

 - **Flexbox** — aligning cards side by side and stacking buttons vertically inside each card
 - **CSS Grid** — understanding when to use grid vs flex for layout
 - **Proper div nesting** — correctly opening and closing HTML elements to avoid broken layouts